Saurabh-62/Azure-Honeypot/README.md

 - Development of critical thinking skills in cybersecurity

 ### Tools Used
-- Microsoft Azure for setting up the project and deploying a vunerable virtual machine
+- Microsoft Azure for setting up the project and deploying a vulnerable virtual machine
 - Microsoft Sentinel for log ingestion and analysis
 - IP database to map geolocation data